fnmdx111/woj-land/README.md

 "A + B Problem" accepted in C/C++/Java/Pascal/Clojure/Python2/Python3 via the web interface.

-And of course, I have left future maintainer with interfaces to add new languages to WOJ.
+And of course, I have left future maintainer with interfaces to adding new languages to WOJ.
 Instruction will be ready later.

 **TODO** Add a tool that automatically determines the RF table for each language.